 Elva Plain is found on a level terrace on Elva Hill, also known as fairy hill!
 You can just imagine pixies dancing between the diminutive stones here and, with its views of Skiddaw and Bassenthwaite Lake, it does feel quite magical.
 Of the 30 original stones, only 15 now remain, forming an almost perfect circle.
 The site has been linked to Neolithic axe factories and trading and can be reached on foot from Cockermouth.
 Why not combine it with a lovely walk through the trees on Setmurthy Common?

-Two miles from Ulverston, Birkrigg is on one of the southern peninsulas of Cumbria.
-It consists of two roughly concentric stone rings and is linked to evidence of prehistoric occupation in the surrounding area, as well as the nearby Druid’s Circle overlooking the village of Bardsee.
+Just 2 miles from Ulverston, Birkrigg is on one of the southern peninsulas of Cumbria.
+It consists of two roughly concentric stone rings and is linked to evidence of prehistoric occupation in the surrounding area, as well as the nearby Druid’s Circle overlooking the village of Bardsea.

-Just a few metres from the beach at Seascale is a stone circle of nearly 30 metres in diameter.
-The backdrop to the quiet meadow is the huge Sellafield nuclear plant.
-But don’t let that put you off, the circle is quite spectacular, set in a quiet meadow, and was restored to its original position by local schoolboys in 1949.
-Artifacts found during the restoration of the circle are on display in the Tullie House Museum, Carlisle.
+Just a few metres from the beach at Seascale is a Cumbrian stone circle of nearly 30 metres in diameter.
+The backdrop to the quiet meadow is the historic Sellafield nuclear plant and the stone circle, which is quite spectacular, was restored to its original position by local schoolboys in 1949.
+Artefacts found during the restoration of the circle are on display at Tullie House Museum in Carlisle.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,

 please ensure you check carefully before making any decisions based on the contents within this article.